-- 1. designating people with disabilities as a Special Medically Underserved Population (SMUP) under the Public Health Services Act; - 2. designating people with disabilities as a Health Disparity Population under the Minority Health and Health Disparities Research and Education Act; - requiring comprehensive disability clinical-care curricula in all US medical, nursing and other healthcare professional schools and requiring disability competency education and training of medical, nursing and other healthcare professionals; - 4. requiring the use of accessible medical and diagnostic equipment; and - 5. improving data collection concerning healthcare for people with disabilities across the lifespan.
+- designating people with disabilities as a Special Medically Underserved Population (SMUP) under the Public Health Services Act; - designating people with disabilities as a Health Disparity Population under the Minority Health and Health Disparities Research and Education Act (UPDATE: designated September 2023); - requiring comprehensive disability clinical-care curricula in all US medical, nursing and other healthcare professional schools and requiring disability competency education and training of medical, nursing and other healthcare professionals; - 4. requiring the use of accessible medical and diagnostic equipment (UPDATE: required as of July 8, 2024); and - 5. improving data collection concerning healthcare for people with disabilities across the lifespan.